NIP-K1 Compatible Gateway

 }

 The only difference from a keytr.org event is the rp tag.
-Each gateway's passkey holds its own export key — clients query for events matching the gateway they're authenticating against.
+Each gateway's passkey produces its own encryption key for key derivation — via PRF (v=1) or KiH (v=3).
+Clients query for events matching the gateway they're authenticating against. transports and client tags are optional.

 For client developers